RILUCK/CTR-Click-Through-Rate-Prediction/README.md

 CTR Prediction is very important component of Advertisment System.

 ## CTR = ( # Clicks ) / ( # Impressions )

-i.e. CTR = Total Number of Clicks / Total Number of Impressions.
+i.e.

-Here
+CTR = Total Number of Clicks / Total Number of Impressions.

 Impressions = the number of times an ad has been seen.

 Clicks = the number of times an ad has been clicked.